AizadHaiqalSaw/clinic_delivery_robot/README.md

 2. Changed the coordinates for the models to fit into our simulation world
 3. Added more 'dispatch' models, and placed them in each room in the world

 To simualate the project world, we use a script, and the command to use this scripts is as below:

 cd ~/catkin_ws/src/warehouse_robot_simulation/scripts && ./clinic_simulation.sh

-Using this script, it also place the robot in the world, and launch RVis to visualize the robot's sensors If the included map is unsatisfactory, use this command to map a new map:
+Using this script, it also place the robot in the world, and launch RVis to visualize the robot's sensors.
+If the included map is unsatisfactory, use this command to map a new map:

 cd ~/catkin_ws/src/warehouse_robot_simulation/scripts && ./clinic_mapping_slam.sh